Craig Barron: Documentarian

 Barron and Burtt write and produce the documentary series Secrets of the Hollywood Archives, a series that premiered on The Criterion Channel in 2022.
 Each five-minute episode focuses on one scene of a classic Hollywood film to demonstrate how studio VFX departments created its visual effects.
-In such films as Action in the North Atlantic, 12 O’Clock High, and Forbidden Planet, the producers dig through outtakes that were never released to the public, as well as production clips, stock shots and sound-effect recordings to find buried historical documentation of visual-effects history and techniques.
+In such films as Action in the North Atlantic, 12 O'Clock High, and Forbidden Planet, the producers dig through outtakes that were never released to the public, as well as production clips, stock shots and sound-effect recordings to find buried historical documentation of visual-effects history and techniques.

+The series, now called Secrets of the Hollywood Archive moved to Turner Classic Movies in 2025, with two new episodes — "Hollywood and Vines," exploring the making of MGM's Tarzan film series, with behind-the-scenes insights from film history scholars and archival researchers, and "Mattes, Bows & Blades," examining the production of The Adventures of Robin Hood, with a focus on how the film's iconic sword fights were choreographed and staged.

 Museum development and visual effects advisor

 Barron served on the planning committees tasked with developing the Academy Museum of Motion Pictures, a process that began in 2007.
-For the Museum’s inaugural exhibit on Citizen Kane, he co-produced videos honoring effects master Linwood Dunn and his use of mattes, miniatures and the optical printer to create Kane’s iconic visuals.
+For the Museum's inaugural exhibit on Citizen Kane, he co-produced videos honoring effects master Linwood Dunn and his use of mattes, miniatures and the optical printer to create Kane's iconic visuals.
 Painted mattes and the Wayne Manor model for Batman Returns from the Matte World Digital archive were on display at the Academy Museum's inaugural opening in 2021.